mirandaconrado/object-archive/README.md

 handles the object positioning for the user.
 Moreover, a buffer with user-chosen size is provided to allow further flexibility.

-Each object stored must be serializable through boost and the identifier must be hashable.
-No hash collision prevention is provided!
-To free part of the buffer, the method `unload()` is provided and, to ensure the objects are written to disk, the method `defrag()` may be used.
+Each key and object stored must be serializable through boost and the key must be hashable and comparable.
+To free part of the buffer, the method `unload()` is provided and, to ensure the objects are written to disk, the method `flush()` may be used.
 Destruction if an ObjectArchive automatically ensures the files are stored in disk.

-Current drawback: if an object is larger than the buffer size, it can't be stored or loaded.
-This is easy to change, but protects against size bugs.

 Example of use:
 ```
-ObjectArchive ar("path/to/file", "1.5G");
+ObjectArchive<std::string> ar("path/to/file", "1.5G");
 ar.insert("filename", filedata);
 [do some stuff]
 ar.load("filename", filedata);